adrianwit/serverless_e2e/cloud_function/README.md

 #### Introduction

-Cloud Functions can be fired by a specific trigger.
+Cloud Functions is a serverless compute service that runs a specified  code in response to events and automatically manages the underlying compute resources.
-The trigger type determines how and when your function executes.
+The event can be fired by a specific trigger, which determines how and when your function executes.

-Cloud function handler depending on source supports the following function signatures:
+Cloud function handler supports the following function signatures:

 - HTTP Endpoint
     func(http.ResponseWriter, *http.Request)